 The Red Mars Trilogy

 For a current in-depth prediction of the outcomes of human habitation on Mars and its moons, and the discovery of methods for immortality, read the Red Mars Trilogy .
-It encompasses all of the notions of extraterrestrial settlement, religion(s), psychosociological phenomenon, immortality and at least a dozen other elements.
-The first in the triology, Red Mars , presents condtions as they are for NASA and privatized space flight partners in their Mission to Mars - talked about ever since Walt Disney began presenting related animated simulations in the 1950s.
+It encompasses all of the notions of extraterrestrial settlement, religion(s), psycho-sociological phenomenon, immortality and at least a dozen other elements.
+The first in the trilogy, Red Mars , presents conditions as they are for NASA and privatized space flight partners in their Mission to Mars - talked about ever since Walt Disney began presenting related animated simulations in the 1950s.